fabcoins-dot-info/fabcoins.info/_includes/helpers/summaries.md

 {% assign summary_listAddressGroupings="lists groups of addresses that may have had their common ownership made public by common use as inputs in the same transaction or from being used as change from a previous transaction." %}
 {% assign summary_listBanned="lists all banned IPs/Subnets." %}
 {% assign summary_listLockUnspent="returns a list of temporarily unspendable (locked) outputs." %}
-{% assign summary_listReceivedByAccount="lists the total number of bitcoins received by each account." %}
+{% assign summary_listReceivedByAccount="lists the total number of fabcoins received by each account." %}
-{% assign summary_listReceivedByAddress="lists the total number of bitcoins received by each address." %}
+{% assign summary_listReceivedByAddress="lists the total number of fabcoins received by each address." %}
 {% assign summary_listSinceBlock="gets all transactions affecting the wallet which have occurred since a particular block, plus the header hash of a block at a particular depth." %}
 {% assign summary_listTransactions="returns the most recent transactions that affect the wallet." %}
 {% assign summary_listUnspent="returns an array of unspent transaction outputs belonging to this wallet." %}
 {% assign summary_lockUnspent="temporarily locks or unlocks specified transaction outputs.
-A locked transaction output will not be chosen by automatic coin selection when spending bitcoins.
+A locked transaction output will not be chosen by automatic coin selection when spending fabcoins.
 Locks are stored in memory only, so nodes start with zero locked outputs and the locked output list is always cleared when a node stops or fails." %}
 {% assign summary_move="moves a specified amount from one account in your wallet to another using an off-block-chain transaction." %}
 {% assign summary_ping-rpc="sends a P2P ping message to all connected nodes to measure ping time.
 Results are provided by the `getpeerinfo` RPC pingtime and pingwait fields as decimal seconds.
 The P2P `ping` message is handled in a queue with all other commands, so it measures processing backlog, not just network ping." %}
 {% assign summary_preciousBlock="treats a block as if it were received before others with the same work." %}